EthanJYK/EthanJYK.github.io/CLTvis.presentation/index.Rmd

 ---

-## Let's See How It Works: Main Plot panel
+## Let's See How It Works: Main Plot

 - You can see the **Main Plot** panel on the top left.